-An attestation from the IIT lead commander is submitted to WSCJTC for review on an annual basis.
+An attestation from the IIT Lead Commander is submitted to WSCJTC for review on an annual basis.
 The attestation affirms that the IIT has taken the required annual training for both the IIT qualified lead investigators and the IIT as a unit.
-The annual training attestation must include a roster of all IIT members and indicate those that hold the IIT qualified lead investigator certification status.
-If someone received their IIT qualified lead investigator certification for the specific calendar year in question, the IIT commander or designee may indicate on the roster the certification date.
-The required annual training for IIT qualified lead investigators must be offered from a reputable training organization that teaches best practices pertaining to the course topic.
+The annual training attestation must include a roster of all IIT members and indicate those that hold the IIT qualified lead investigator certificate status.
+If someone received their IIT qualified lead investigator certificate for the specific calendar year in question, the IIT Lead

+Commander or designee may indicate on the roster the certificate date.
+The required annual training for IIT qualified lead investigators must be offered by a Reputable Training organization that teaches best practices pertaining to the course topic.